 It’s not my first time encountering ECG-inspired nails, but these are too cool.
 A unique look and I’m surprised we haven’t seen this kind of style more often.

-How about trying these Zebra-inspired french tips?
+How about trying these Zebra nail art as French tips?
 Combine it with pink hearts that look like they are peeping.
 Easy but definitely cute.

 Surround your nails with black and white like the one in the image.
 That’s a good concept, too.
 I like the crossover of black and white on the index.